 Clean the seeds off and let them dry out before putting them in a jar for storage.
 They may be viable for 2 or 3 years, but it is best to plant them the next year.

-Remember that these asparagus seeds may not produce plants that are the same as the parent plant.
+Remember that the asparagus seeds you get from the red berries may not produce plants that are the same as the parent plant.
 You may want to consider buying asparagus seeds from a reputable seed company instead.

 Should I Remove Female Asparagus Plants From My Garden?

 If you want to increase your harvest of asparagus spears, it might make sense to remove female plants from your garden.
-This frees up space for all-male hybrid varieties, which produce larger and more numerous spears.
+This frees up space for all-male hybrid varieties, which produce more spears than female plants.

-Removing female asparagus plants also prevents the berries from falling and producing new plants from seed, which may compete with existing plants.
-Scroll back up for more information on how to tell male and female asparagus plants apart.
+Removing female asparagus plants also prevents the red berries from falling and producing new plants from seed, which may compete with existing plants.

 Are Asparagus Berries Toxic?